Photometry

 Photometry of the sequence #

-- Not rotating the images also avoids unwanted interpolation between pixel values, so we keep the images as pristine as possible.
+file. - Second, as no new image is generated, no unwanted interpolation between pixel values occur, and we keep the images as pristine as possible.

 Aligning images is a key step for sequence photometry analysis.